d13co/blog.algorand.observer/content/posts/what-is-algorand-observer.md

 The same people who are developing it - the [D13.co//ective](https://d13.co//ective).

-We are not currently looking for funding, and will not be asking for money until we have something of value to offer in return.
+We are not currently looking for funding.

+We will not be asking for money until we have something of value to offer in return.

 ## Where can I be updated about your progress?